 The Paramedic program is a three-semester certificate program.
 The lecture and lab consists of approximately 600 hours.
 The clinical/field internship is approximately 540 hours.
-The program has a Fall and Spring start.

 The program consists of four components of instruction: lecture, skills laboratory, clinical education and field internship.
 The successful completion of these components will prepare the students for National Registry exams and enable him/her to demonstrate competence as an entry level paramedic.
 Graduates of this program may work in emergency medical services (EMS), fire/rescue, hospital emergency departments, medical clinics, sports medicine, industrial medicine, or similar occupations.